ioncakephper/aidoccli/CONTRIBUTING.md

 ## License

-By contributing to `js-quality-starter-with-release`, you agree that your contributions will be licensed under its MIT License.
+By contributing to `aidoccli`, you agree that your contributions will be licensed under its MIT License.